 None of these options is perfect, but the last three can help salvage incomplete records.

 If your data source does not have duplicate protection in place, you might end up with multiple entries representing the same thing.
 Sometimes it's easy to catch those: you might be able to use a DISTINCT clause to remove duplicates.
 Other times, you will have to dig further.

-Independent systems may end up with inconsistent data.
-Sometimes people forget to fill out both systems the same.
-Sometimes there are typos in data.
-Sometimes there are subtle differences in data sets which lead to differing results.
+Independent systems may end up with inconsistent data due to reasons like typos, transcription errors, etc. Sometimes subtle differences in data sets can lead to differing results.
+Potential solutions include: